 Let us know if this is helping at all to keep you posted on what’s going on.
 Visit the page on Facebook and like it.
 Leave some comments as well.
 We appreciate those of you who already have done so. https://www.facebook.com/FulfilledRadio

-Here is the link to listen live: Two Guys and A Bible: Live on the air!
-Listen in now 6pm CDT at http://tobtr.com/s/4470541 .
+Here is the link to listen to this episode of: Two Guys and A Bible: on demand!
+Listen in now at http://tobtr.com/s/4470541 .
 Also if you have not yet listened to Don’s series on Life after Death, you would do well to follow it.
 Subscribe to the video studies and have them delivered directly to your inbox at : Life-After-Death.

 Hebrews Chapter 3:5 Describes the Transition Period of Moses and the Exodus